demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-server-technologies-delete
 ***
-Delete a server technology from a policy.
+Deletes a server technology from a policy.

 #### Base Command